 The second data source comes from Dataquick Information Systems, used under a license agreement with the Duke Department of Economics, which provides housing transactions data.
-These data contain the history of transactions and characteristics for houses in a large number of U.S. counties.
-The data include information on the sale of newly constructed houses, re-sales, refinance or equity dealings, timeshare sales, and subdivision sales.
-The data saves transaction-related information such as price, date and associated loans.
-For each house in the data set, the attributes are recorded from the most recent tax assessment.
-The attribute fields are detailed and include characteristics such as the number of bedrooms, bathrooms, square footage, lot size, number of units, and number of stories.
-The housing assessment data also include the latitude and longitude of each property.
+These data contain the history of transactions and characteristics for houses (including exact location) in a large number of U.S. counties.
+The data consists of information on the sale of newly constructed houses, re-sales, refinance or equity dealings, timeshare sales, and subdivision sales.
+The data saves transaction-related information such as price, date and associated loans, as well as structural characteristics recorded from the most recent tax assessment.
+The attribute fields used as controls for differences in structural characteristics include age, number of bathrooms, bedrooms, square footage, and indicator variables for selling in the year built, being categorized as a condo, multifamily, mobile, or an unknown/miscellaneous house type, and year-of-build for the years 1800's, 1900-1950, 1950-2000, 2000-2005, 2005-2010, and after 2010.

 In addition to house-level attributes, we control for county level effective real estate tax (RET) rates (Siniavskaia, 2011), as defined by the percentage of the property value that is paid in taxes every year.
-The county-level RET rates are calculated using homeowner-reported home values and annual real estate taxes from the Census Bureau's 2005-2009 American Community Survey.18
+The county-level RET rates are calculated using homeowner-reported of grant awards, are also reasonable to consider.